Dhamaka (2021 film): Plot

 Patil's deputy, Subhash Mathur, arrives but refuses to apologise.
 Arjun realises that there is a bomb in Mathur's earpiece as well, and warns him discreetly but the caller observes this through CCTV footage and detonates the bomb in Mathur's earpiece, killing him.
 This leaves Arjun extremely scared but Ankita orders him to keep going.
 The caller threatens to detonate more explosives at the bridge, which would also kill Arjun's wife Saumya.
 Arjun requests him to come to the studio where the minister would give him an apology.
 This angers Ankita, who leaks information of Arjun having accepted a bribe to cover up the news of the construction workers losing their lives while repairing the bridge, which had led to him being demoted.
 It is also revealed that Arjun had won the "Journalist of the Year" award for a report he'd actually stolen from Saumya, which led to their divorce.
 All of this is telecast by another news channel.
 Ankita blackmails Arjun that he can save his career if he acts as per her orders.

 The ATS traces the caller's location to a nearby building but it's a trap, and the caller blows up the building, the impact of which causes the studio to also get nearly destroyed.
 Arjun is gravely injured and realises that the caller is actually Raghubeer's son Anand, who wants to avenge the death of his father and coworkers, and that he has been calling from his very building.
 Arjun summons him to the studio, while everything is still being broadcast live.
 The caller arrives and reveals that he has planted an explosive in the building.
 He is then sniped down by the ATS, instantly killing him.
 Arjun finds out that the bridge has collapsed and many people have lost their lives, including Saumya.
 When Ankita finds out that instead of informing the police, Arjun had decided to exclusively cover this news, she leaks the information.
 Another news channel telecasts this, adding a false story of Arjun being actively involved in planning the attack, labelling him as an anti-national.
-Arjun, devastated, sends a voicemail to Saumya, apologising, then detonates the explosive in his building, causing it to collapse and killing him as well.
+Arjun, devastated, sends a voicemail to Saumya, apologising, then detonates the explosive in his building, causing it to collapse and kill him as well.